Tang-Lab-super/PROST/README.md

 ## Installation
 ### 1. Prepare `Python` environment
-To install PROST, we recommend using the [Anaconda Python Distribution](https://anaconda.org/) and creating an isolated environment, so that the PROST and dependencies don't conflict or interfere with other packages or applications.
+To install `PROST`, we recommend using the [Anaconda Python Distribution](https://anaconda.org/) and creating an isolated environment, so that the PROST and dependencies don't conflict or interfere with other packages or applications.
 To create the environment, run the following script in command line:

     conda create -n PROST python=3.7